acli/omni-news/README.md

 because the TV station has already erased the information for the current week.
 Unfortunately there is nothing that can be done.

+The script can be told to speak in Cantonese, but Cantonese speech can only be synthesized on MacOS.

+A lot of things are hard-coded, including how to turn the TV on.